ServiceStack/servicestack.net/MyApp/_pages/privacy.md

 - Improve, personalize, and expand our website
 - Understand and analyze how you use our website
 - Develop new products, services, features, and functionality
-- Communicate with you, either directly or through one of our partners, including for customer service, to provide you with updates and other information relating to the website, and for marketing and promotional purposes
-- Send you emails
 - Find and prevent fraud
+- Send you emails, directly, for customer service, to provide you with updates and other information relating to the website, and for marketing and promotional purposes

+### Newsletters
+We offer electronic newsletters which you may voluntarily subscribe to.
+You may choose to stop receiving our newsletter or marketing emails by following the unsubscribe instructions included in these emails or by contacting us.
+However, you will continue to receive essential emails.

+### Sharing your information with other entities
+We will not share your personal information with third parties, except as necessary for our legitimate professional and business needs, to carry out your requests, and/or as required or permitted by law or professional standards.

 ### Log Files
 ServiceStack Website follows a standard procedure of using log files.
 These files log visitors when they visit websites.
 All hosting companies do this and a part of hosting services' analytics.
 The information collected by log files include internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date and time stamp, referring/exit pages, and possibly the number of clicks.
 These are not linked to any information that is personally identifiable.
 The purpose of the information is for analyzing trends, administering the site, tracking users' movement on the website, and gathering demographic information.